An Overview of Non-Invasive Medical Electronics

 External cardiac pacemaker – The pacemaker is a small medical device that is used to treat arrhythmia.
 The device is placed on the patient’s chest to maintain an adequate heart rate.
 It generates electrical pulses delivered by the sensors called electrodes which detects the patient’s heart rate and accelerates it to contract and pump the blood when the heartbeat is abnormal.
 The modern pacemakers are extremely programmable and are expertise in optimizing the pacing modes for individual patients.
 The modern pacemakers can also monitor the blood temperature, breathing, and adjust the heart rate with changes to the activity of a patient.

-The medical electronics industry has advanced to the extent that individuals can now monitor their health at home using sophisticated equipment.
-With the bloom of Industry 4.0, Internet of things, Artificial Intelligence and Medical Device Software Development, the future looks great medical electronics.
-Read our blog “Trends in Medical Electronics” to know more about the impact on these technologies on Medical electronics.
+The non-invasive medical electronics industry has advanced to the extent that individuals can now monitor their health at home using sophisticated equipment.
+With the bloom of Industry 4.0, Internet of things, Artificial Intelligence and Medical Device Software Development, the future looks great for non-invasive medical electronics.
+Read our blog “Trends in Medical Electronics” to know more about the impact on these technologies on Medical Electronics.